 When it comes to the powerful long-term structural case for investing in emerging markets, we have identified several “new realities” that encapsulate the growth drivers propelling these markets forward and unleashing compelling investment opportunities.

 One of these new realities is how emerging markets have leapfrogged developed markets when it comes to innovation and technology.
-Drilling down further, it is disruption in certain industries, the transformation of certain agile companies and the opportunity around digitization that is capturing our attention.
+Drilling down further, it is a disruption in certain industries, the transformation of certain agile companies, and the opportunity around digitization that is capturing our attention.

 Solar is one opportunity we identify within this theme of disruption.

 The sun is of course a remarkable source of energy – every 90 minutes it provides enough energy to power all of humanity’s needs for an entire year.
 However, cost and conversion inefficiencies (the amount of power generated from a given amount of sunlight) mean that only a fraction of sunlight has been effectively harnessed and distributed – that is, until now.

 Advancements in technology and innovation are allowing more sunlight to be converted into energy, and the scope for future growth is considerable.

 One aspect of solar that has deterred investors in the past is policy risk.
 This risk is falling, however, as new solar projects no longer require government subsidies, meaning that market forces should increasingly determine the price of solar power.

 Furthermore, thanks to innovation, solar is now the cheapest source of energy in many countries today, so there should be even less reason going forward to use environmentally harmful fossil fuels such as coal.

 Indeed, the environment and concerns about global warming are top of global leaders’ agendas.

 For example, in China, President Xi has set a target for the country to be carbon-neutral by 2060 and for 25% of the energy mix to be from renewables by 2030.
 This is a testament to China’s long-term commitment to going green, as well as its ambitions to foster a global champion industry.